 KRK Rokit 5 G4

-- Clear flat sound making it excellent for producing.
+- The clear flat sound makes it excellent for accurate decision-making when mixing.

 Should You Buy?

 This comes down to the size of your studio and your needs.
 For smaller studios the Yamaha HS8 speakers are overkill.
 These speakers are big.
 Finding a comfortable spot for them may be difficult.
 But, the Yamaha HS8 is a great option for those with a larger studio space.
 It’s also ideal for lovers of bass.